chiqors/FlatOGP/README.md

 -----------------------

 ### Custom License:
-1. User May Edit the Item but can't replace My Theme Copyright & OGP Copyright.
+1. User may edit the item, but can't replace My Theme Copyright & OGP Copyright.
-2. User can't re-distribute the Theme's Copy for Free or Paid.
+2. User can't re-distribute the theme's copy for free or paid.
 3. User should not copy any feature of this item.
 4. User need confirmation with us before taking theme as business and removing copyright mark